Employer payment summary (EPS) and P32 payments

 - P32 Adjustment

-If you choose this option, an EPS will not be submitted to HMRC unless the statutory payment recovery values specified in the second step of the wizard mean an EPS is required.
+If you choose this option, an EPS isn’t submitted to HMRC unless the statutory payment recovery values specified in the second step of the wizard mean an EPS is required.

-The refund value will be displayed on the P32 report for the next P32 reporting period, and will offset your overall liability in that period.
+The refund value appears on the P32 report for the next P32 reporting period, and is offset against your overall liability in that period.

 If you also operate Sage One Accounts, no posting is made to Accounts in the P32 reporting period in which you choose the P32 Adjustment option.